Become a Volunteer

 - Activities volunteer Work to positively impact the patient care

-experience by playing games and make crafts with kids waiting in the
+experience by playing games and making crafts with kids waiting in the

 Doernbecher Children's Hospital outpatient clinic.